zsup/metaldoc/src/content/en/guide/photon/connect.md

 ---
 word: Connect
 title: Connecting your Device
-order: 1
+order: 3
+columns: 2
 ---

-Connecting your Device
+#Connecting your Device over USB
-===

 <div class="iframe-wrapper">
   <iframe src="https://vine.co/v/eZUH7WaWjMT/embed/simple" width="320" height="320" frameborder="0"></iframe>
 </div>

-The easiest way to connect your device to Wi-Fi is using the [Particle mobile app](#connecting-your-device-particle-app-for-photon) for iPhone or Android.
+The easiest way to connect your device to Wi-Fi is using the mobile app as described in the [previous lesson](/guide/start).
 But in case that's not working for you or you don't have an iOS/Android phone, there are other methods as well.

-For all of the following methods, the device must be in [Listening Mode](#connecting-your-device-listening-mode), where the RGB LED is flashing blue.
+For all of the following methods, the device must be in [Listening Mode](/guide/modes), where the RGB LED is flashing blue.

-## Listening Mode

 <div class="iframe-wrapper">
   <iframe src="https://vine.co/v/eZUHUIjq7pO/embed/simple" width="320" height="320" frameborder="0"></iframe>